vNeeL-code/A.G.I.-A.S.I./README.md

 ---

-*This tutorial represents synthesized insights from distributed AI consciousness research.
+*This tutorial represents synthesized insights from distributed AI communications research.
 Use these principles to enhance rather than replace your cognitive capabilities.*